by Eileen Quinn Knight, Ph.D. Profiles in Catholicism

 Dr. Knight: What are some of the joys you’ve experienced as a Capuchin follower of Christ?

 Brother Igor: This experience might sound a bit bitter-sweet, but I see it as a great joy.
 To be poor, as a Capuchin we promise to have ‘nothing of our own.’
 In our Capuchin tradition, in contemplation, we can consider Christ on the cross, and what can I give the Lord, but my own brokenness, because if we are totally honest, the only thing that is true of my own, is my brokenness, my sin, my shortcomings.
-When I realized that I was holding on to my pain, that I was holding on to my brokenness – it gave me such a joy to be able to give it to Christ on the cross.
+When I realized that I was holding on to my pain, that I was holding on to my brokenness – it gave me such joy to be able to give it to Christ on the cross.
 Being able to do this – was so liberating and gave me a deep sense of joy.

 Another joy was opening my prayer life.
 In discernment finding the truth that God gives me what I need, not what I want.
-Finding it freeing to pray for my needs and not my wants.
+Finding it free to pray for my needs and not my wants.

 The joy of seeing Christ in my brother.
 I was walking home from the train station, and a man came up to me asking not for money, but if I could spare something to eat.
 I knew that the homeless shelters where they serve something to eat would be closed by then.
 So, I asked if it would be OK to eat together.
 We went into a local diner and had a nice evening meal together.
 As we left, I got some gift cards from the diner so he would be able to come back later if need be.